bouchard/slate/source/index.html.md

 # Introduction

 Welcome to the Voting Integrations (VI) documentation for ElectionBuddy (electionbuddy.com).
-We continue to maintain both our legacy (version 1, or V1) integrations, as well our current (version 2, or V2) voting integrations to allow your voters to authenticate with ElectionBuddy within your own member or customer portal or customer relationship management (CRM) software.
+We continue to maintain both our legacy (version 1, or V1) integrations, as well our in-development (version 2, or V2) voting integrations to allow your voters to authenticate with ElectionBuddy within your own member or customer portal or customer relationship management (CRM) software.

-# Current (Version 2)
+# In Development (Version 2)

 > The function/method below will return either either HTML or a JSON list of elections that the current voter is eligible to vote in.
 It will return all `Elections` belonging to an `Organization`, **including** sister `Organization`s (i.e. sharing the same `BillingAccount`).